pandosme/privateCA/README.md

 # privateCA
 A docker-compose repository that provides a private Certificate Authority (CA) using OpenSSL with a Node-Red wrapper interface.

 The main purpose is to provide a CA with an API for other servers to automate certificat signing.
 The dashboard can be used for manually signing CSR (Certificate Signing Request).
-The Dashboard also provides listing all issued certificates and inspecting a certificate to view the information.
+The Dashboard also provides a list of all issued certificates and also a tab for inspecting certificate information.

 ## Installation
 1. git clone repository